 Our typical response to applicants is “… how does the organisation ensure that those who have admin accounts do not use them to access emails or browse the web?”

-You may not need a technical solution to achieve this, it could be based on good policy and procedure as well as regular training for staff.
+You may not need a technical solution to achieve this, it could be based on good policy and procedure as well as regular training for staff to help ensure admin comply.

 If your company uses an outsourced IT provider to manage your systems, then you must let us know how you are assured that they do not access the internet using system administrator credentials whilst on your network.
 So please check they also have a policy of not browsing the web/opening emails whilst performing administrative duties.